A domain registrar acts as the middleman between the registry operator and a registrant; the person who has registered a domain name.

 In relation to Australian domain names, the .au name space is controlled by AusRegistry Pty Ltd; the registry operator for all Australian top level domains (TLDs).
 These are: asn.au, .com.au, id.au, net.au and org.au.
-It is also the operator of second level domains: act.au, nsw.au, nt.au, qld.au, sa.au, tas.au, vic.au and wa.au, along with edu.au and gov.au.
+It is also the operator of second level domains (2LDs): act.au, nsw.au, nt.au, qld.au, sa.au, tas.au, vic.au and wa.au, along with edu.au and gov.au.

-A domain name registrar acts as a manager of domain names and makes them available on the Internet in accordance with the guidelines of auDA, or in the case of .com, .net and .org addresses, ICANN.
+A domain name registrar acts as a manager of web addresses and makes them available on the Internet in accordance with the guidelines of auDA, or in the case of .com, .net and .org addresses, ICANN.

-Bearing in mind that nobody can actually "buy" a domain name in Australia (or elsewhere for that matter), just the rights to lease it; a domain registrant can be viewed as a tenant, the domain registrar the property caretaker and the domain registry, the property owner.
+Bearing in mind that nobody can actually "buy" a domain name in Australia (or elsewhere for that matter), just the rights to lease it; a registrant can be viewed as a tenant, the registrar the property caretaker and the domain registry, the property owner.

 How to register a name: Enter your choice in the search tool and click 'GO'.
 If after the check the domain names search results show your choice is available, you will then have the option to proceed to purchase registration; which is a very quick and easy process - start a search and find your ideal website address now.